 Head and neck cancers are rare in the general population.
 However, the risk is much higher for people who use tobacco and drink alcohol often.
 You are at higher risk for a second cancer if you continue to smoke and drink after your treatment.

-For help with quitting smoking or other tobacco use, contact the Tobacco Cessation Program at the Counseling Center.
+For help with quitting smoking or other tobacco use, contact the Tobacco Treatment Program at the Counseling Center.
 This program is tailored to each patient's needs.
 To find out more about the program, call (212) 610-0507 or go to: www.mskcc.org/cancer-care/counseling-support/cancer-patients

 If you are concerned about your alcohol use, we can help you.
 Contact the Counseling Center at (646) 888-0100.